Yerrincar/Yerrincar/README.md

 <h2 align="left">Hi 👋!
-My name is Yeray and I'm a Data Scientist | Data Analyst from Spain, Seville</h2>
+My name is Yeray and I'm a Python Backend Developer | IT Support from Spain, Seville</h2>

 ###